Ready to invest?

-The purpose of this share offer is to raise the finance to purchase a small residential freehold property in the village of Heptonstall.
+This share offer is to raise the money to buy and refurbish a small residential freehold property in the heritage village of Heptonstall.
 The property will be refurbished by local contractors to improve its energy efficiency.
-The property will then be let at an affordable rent.
+We will then let it at an affordable rent.
 We aim to prioritise local tenants under age 35 at the start of their tenancy (they can stay as long as the like after that) – people who are currently being priced out of the community.

 The village is a well-known conservation area and has been used as the setting for several high profile TV and film productions, leading to a growth of holiday lets and second homes, which, together with general house price inflation and the desirability of the village, has driven up house prices in the area to unaffordable levels for many local young people.
 This project aims to help address the housing need this has created.